Geeksltd/GCop/Rules/GCop607.md

 ## Rule description

 Human brain can understand positive expressions and statements faster than negative ones.
-To improve code readability its better to use *Except* rather than * Lambda Not Expression*.
+To improve code readability it is better to use *`Except`* rather than *Lambda Not Expression*.

 ## Example